 Street subway station in Brooklyn (designed by Johan Selenraad and Alan Samalin and realized in ceramic by

 Joe Stallone).
 Four successful and popular murals installed in the PATH station of the World Trade Center were

 lost in the two attacks on the WTC (1993 and 2001).
-Historical materials from and about the project are housed at the
+Historical materials from and about the project are housed

 Cynthia Mailman painting a mural for installation at the PATH